 - (a) cash flows and assumptions are reasonable having regard to matters such as historical cash flows, how an entity is funded, and economic and market conditions.
-Significant variances between prior period cash flow projections and actual results are likely to raise doubt as to whether assumptions are reasonable and supportable - (b) discounted cash flows are not used to determine fair value less costs of disposal where forecasts and assumptions are not reliable.
+Where prior period cash flow projections have not been met, careful consideration should be given to whether current assumptions are reasonable and supportable - (b) discounted cash flows are not used to determine fair value less costs of disposal where forecasts and assumptions are not reliable.
 Fair value less costs of disposal should not be viewed as a means to use unreliable estimates that could not be used under a value in use model.
 In the absence of a reliable fair value, value in use must be applied which also requires reliable best estimates and, for example, does not allow increasing cash flows after 5 years (unless it can be justified), or cash flows from restructurings and improving or enhancing asset performance - (c) cash flows used are matched to carrying values of all assets that generate those cash flows, including inventories, receivables and tax balances - (d) cash generating units (CGUs) are not identified at too high a level, including where cash inflows for individual assets are not largely independent.
 CGUs must not be at a higher level than the operating segments